ZachDaChampion/simple-genetic-simulation/README.md

 # Simple Genetic Simulation

-I wanted to experiment with Rust, and so I decided to recreate a screensave I made years ago in Java.
+I wanted to experiment with Rust, so I decided to recreate a screensave I made years ago in Java.

 It is poorly optimized and likes to not run on some computers.
+It is also no longer a screensaver.

 Halfway through I decided to shove in a genetic algorithm because I've been meaning to play with those for a while.
 I did this poorly.